CorpLynx/rust-frontend/README.md

 This project is a desktop GUI application that serves as a frontend for AI chat services.
 It communicates with a backend API via HTTP requests, displays the conversation history, and provides a modern user interface built with the Iced GUI framework.

-**Design:** Features a **lo-fi hacker aesthetic** with neon green terminal-style text, cyan accents, and a cyberpunk-inspired dark mode.
-The layout follows a **ChatGPT/Ollama-style** centered column design with a floating input box at the bottom for a modern, focused chat experience.
+**Design:** Features a **lo-fi hacker aesthetic** with neon green text, cyan accents, and a cyberpunk-inspired dark interface.
+The layout follows an **Ollama-style** design with user messages aligned right (lighter) and AI messages aligned left (darker), plus a floating input box at the bottom.
+Dark mode only for a consistent, focused interface.

 **Key Technologies:**
 - **Rust** - Systems programming language